Candidates & Elected Officials

 Comptroller of Public Accounts of Texas

 Texas's chief financial officer.
 Collects state taxes and fees, estimates revenue for the biennial budget (the Biennial Revenue Estimate), manages state investments, and certifies the state budget to ensure it is balanced.
-Glenn Hegar resigned in 2025; Kelly Hancock served as acting comptroller and lost the March 2026 Republican primary to Don Huffines.
-November 2026: Don Huffines (R) vs Sarah Eckhardt (D).
+March 2026 Republican primary was won outright by Don Huffines; he faces Democratic nominee Sarah Eckhardt in the November 3, 2026 general election.

 Term